 Raw, unfiltered apple cider vinegar is made from apples and should contain what is known as the "mother".
 The "mother" is the cloudy substance found in the vinegar, consisting of pectin and other particles from the apples that signify its high quality.
-Apple cider vinegar should be orange or brown in colour and can range from light to dark.
+Apple cider vinegar should be orange or brown in color and can range from light to dark.

 Despite popular belief, the USDA claims that apple cider vinegar doesn't actually have a lot of nutritional value.
 The benefits, however, are found in the various properties of apple cider vinegar that can be used to treat certain ailments.
 Apple cider vinegar does contain enzymes, tannins and potassium and acts first and foremost as an excellent digestive aid for people and pets alike.